fizzed/jne/README.md

 Java library (targeting 6+, plus 8, 11, 17, 21 etc) for finding, extracting, and using os and architecture dependent files (executables, libraries, and/or other files) that are packaged as resources within jar files.
+Extensive support and testing for operating system, libc (e.g. glibc vs. musl), and hardware architecture detection.

 Allows them to be easily included as part of a Java application and intelligently extracted for use at runtime.
 This library makes it easy to build your own custom "bin" directory based on the runtime operating system and architecture.
 You can package .exe and .dll/.so resources within jars and then use something like maven for dependency management.

 Here is how it works.
 At runtime, Java let's you find resources in directories and/or jars (if they are included on the classpath).
+Let's say you wanted to load at runtime a shared object (.dll, .so, .dylib) that was packaged inside a .jar

+   JNE.loadLibrary("mylib");

+The library would search for the resource using the following resource path

+    /jne/<os>/<arch>/<lib>

-Let's say you wanted to call an external "cat" executable.
+Or let's say you wanted to call an external "cat" executable.
 With a properly packaged resource on the classpath this executable can found with

     File catExeFile = JNE.findExecutable("cat");

-The library would search for the resource using the following path

-    /jne/<os>/<arch>/<exe>

 If found the resource would be intelligently extracted to a temporary directory so it can be executed.